DigitalGeographyLab/Finger-geoparser/README.md

 NOTE.
 The data model still subject to change as the work progresses.

-### Toponym recognizer (geotagger)
-The geotagger is built using [Spacy NLP library](https://spacy.io/).
-The pipeline first recognizes place names using a named entity recognition (NER) tagger, then extracts lemmatized versions of the recognized toponyms.
-These results are passed on to the geocoder.

-### Toponym resolver (geocoder)
-The geocoder queries a geocoder online services based on Pelias

 ### License and credits
 The source code is licensed under the MIT license.